 For students who have previously completed a baccalaureate degree at a US regionally accredited college/university or foreign equivalent, a verification statement will be given upon completion of Didactic Program requirements.
-A verification statement will be completed on behalf of the student but will not be issued to the student until the NAD Director receives an official transcript.
+A verification statement will be completed on behalf of the student but will not be issued to the student until the Didactic Director receives an official transcript with graduation date.